 A type of clock keeps time by the oscillation of a small object bouncing on a spring.
 What force constant of a spring is needed to produce a period of 0.370 seconds for an object of mass 0.0210 kilograms?

 We’ll label this force constant we want to solve for 𝑘.
-And we can start on our solution by recalling that the period 𝑇 is equal to two 𝜋 divided by an angular speed 𝜔 and that 𝜔 for an oscillating spring system is equal to the square root of the spring or force constant 𝑘 divided by the mass of the system 𝑚.
+And we can start on our solution by recalling that the period 𝑇 is equal to two 𝜋 divided by an angular speed 𝜔 and that 𝜔 for an oscillating spring system is equal to the square root of the spring, or force constant 𝑘, divided by the mass of the system 𝑚.

-Plugging in for 𝑚 and capital 𝑇, when we enter this expression on our calculator, we find that to three significant figures 𝑘 is 6.06 newtons per metre.
+Plugging in for 𝑚 and capital 𝑇, when we enter this expression on our calculator, we find that, to three significant figures, 𝑘 is 6.06 newtons per meter.
 That’s the force constant needed in this oscillating spring to produce this period for this mass.

 Let’s summarize what we’ve learned so far about oscillating springs.
 We’ve seen that a mass on a spring that moves according to Hooke’s law displays simple harmonic motion.
 This means that its motion is described by a sinusoidal equation.
 We’ve also seen that a mass moving in simple harmonic motion has a position described by the function position as a function of time is equal to 𝐴 times the sin of 𝜔𝑡.
 In this equation, capital 𝐴 is the amplitude of the oscillation and 𝜔 is the angular speed.